Skip to main content

 Illinois Contractor Bond FAQs

-Does Illinois require a state contractor license bond?
+Does Illinois require a statewide general contractor license or bond?

-Illinois does not require a statewide general contractor license or bond.
-However, roofing contractors must be licensed with the Illinois Department of Financial and Professional Regulation and post a $25,000 surety bond.
-Additionally, many municipalities require local contractor licenses with bonds.
+No. Illinois does not issue a statewide general contractor license.
+However, roofing contractors must be licensed through the Illinois Department of Financial and Professional Regulation (IDFPR) and post a $10,000 or $25,000 surety bond under 225 ILCS 335.
+Beyond roofing, contractor licensing and bonding is handled at the municipal level -- Chicago, Aurora, Rockford, Joliet, and other cities each set their own requirements.

-What is the Illinois roofing contractor license bond?
+What is the Illinois roofing contractor bond requirement?

 How much does an Illinois contractor bond cost?